-Thanks to its zero-subsidy approach, SAHTOSO offers good sanitation at a lower cost per family, a higher ratio of communities adopting correct behaviors, and a higher sustainability rate.
-Currently, it takes an average of \$30 for a family to get out of Defecation Outdoors, which represents a climb up the sanitation ladder.
-90% of activated communities achieve total sanitation and the elimination of fecal contamination in an average of 3 to 4 months.
+Thanks to its zero-subsidy approach, SAHTOSO allows access to sanitation services at a lower cost per family, a higher ratio of communities that adopt correct behaviors and a higher sustainability rate.
+Currently, there is an average of \$30.00 for a family to leave Open Defecation, which represents a climb up the ladder of sanitation of these families.
+90% of activated communities achieve total sanitation and elimination of fecal contamination in an average of 4 months.